stefaanc/psconsole/README.md

 - `Get-Shortcut` is used by the other scripts.
 It gets an object to modify the properties of a shortcut.

+  > :information_source:
+  > This is the age-old `Get-Link` you find in a lot of posts on this subject.
+The link provided in most of these posts doesn't work anymore.
+Luckily, Neil Pankey (and friends) did preserve or find this ( https://github.com/neilpa/cmd-colors-solarized/blob/master/Get-Link.ps1 ) - Thanks Neil :relieved:

 - `Set-SortcutColors`

   ```powershell